pextech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is my very first shell permission experience
+this is a readme.md for linux shell permission's folder